xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 +++
 # The title of your blogpost.
 No sub-titles are allowed, nor are line-breaks.
 title = "Designing Data Structures for Collaborative Apps"
 # Date must be written in YYYY-MM-DD format.
 This should be updated right before the final PR is made.
+TODO
 date = 2021-11-01

 [taxonomies]